Your voice assistant is like a magic genie in your phone—and you’re not using it enough!

 - Add some personality!
 You can change your voice assistant’s language (including accent) in settings.

 3. Getting to know you …

-- Get silly.
-Try asking Siri questions like “What’s your favorite animal?”
-Ask Google “What does the fox say?”
+- Have fun with it!
+For example, try asking Siri questions like “What’s your favorite animal?” or ask Google “What does the fox say?”

 - Schedule meetings and set reminders with a quick voice command.
 Want to know what’s coming up while you’re shaving?
 Just say, “Ok Google, what’s my schedule like today?”

 - If you’ve ever found yourself in the snack aisle, staring blankly at the corn chips, without a clue about what you came to buy, you’ll be delighted with the list feature of your voice assistant!
-Download and sync a list app like any.do with other shoppers in your household, then say “Hey Siri, add milk to the grocery list!”
+First, download and sync a list app like any.do with other shoppers in your household.
+Then say “Hey Siri, add milk to the grocery list!”